sarah11918/jbrains/src/content/docs/blog/modularity-details-pick-one.md

 tags:
     - Simple Design
     - Refactoring
-# summary: >
+excerpt: >
-#    You have to choose between modularity and seeing more details more often.
+   You have to choose between modularity and seeing more details more often.
-#    If you want more modularity, then complain that you can't see all the code
-#    at once, then you have an inner conflict to resolve.
+   If you want more modularity, then complain that you can't see all the code at once, then you have an inner conflict to resolve.
 I understand.
 ---
 The bottom line: